-The planning application seeks outline planning permission with all matters reserved for later approval save for the main point of access proposed to Common Mead Lane.
+This application seeks permission for outline planning permission for a residential development of 80 dwellings on the site.
+As with the previous planning application, all matters are reserved for later approval save for the main point of access proposed to Common Mead Lane.
 Subject to the approval of outline permission, details of the 'layout', 'scale', 'appearance' and 'landscaping' of the development would be 'reserved matters', requiring the subsequent submission of an application(s) to the Council for approval.

-The application is submitted with an indicative site layout plan which sets out broadly how development can be accommodated on the site with a proposed density of 21dph.
+The application is submitted with the same indicative site layout plan as refused permission P/OUT/2020/0047, which sets out broadly how development can be accommodated on the site with a proposed density of 21dph.
 The detailed design of the scheme for subsequent reserved matters approval would need to broadly follow the design approach set out in the indicative site layout.
-The site will provide a Local Area of Play (LAP), a Local Equipped Area of Play (LEAP), and upto 80 dwellings with associated access, internal estate roads and a policy compliant level of parking.
+The site will provide a Local Area of Play (LAP), a Local Equipped Area of Play (LEAP), and up to 80 dwellings with associated access, internal estate roads and a policy compliant level of parking.
 Perimeter hedging and trees will be retained and supplemented with additional planting to be secured through planning conditions.